 First of all, focus makes you choose what you are in fact going to do to make the future you want a reality.
 However choosing must lead to a second stage of focus; applying your ideas to the specific situation.

 Experiment and test, put into practice, and then reflect on how effective the idea is.
 Having done this, and decided on the way forward, you must focus on implementation and ensure both your attention and your resources are focused on the task.
 The 3 stages of focus are:

 How often have you found, both personally and in organisations, that good ideas have foundered because appropriate resources haven’t been available?
 One of the main reasons for this is that resources aren’t managed properly.
 Activities which should have been stopped or curtailed, releasing time and resource, haven’t been managed properly.

 And possibly, the most important of these is people.
-Drucker argues that you need the courage to put your best people to work on making the future happen.
+Peter Drucker argues that you need the courage to put your best people to work on making the future happen.
 Goal setting strategies involve looking in looking out, looking at what you currently do, and what you would love to do, but they must involve focus of attention, of resources and most importantly of your best people.